VilcsiTH/harder-hotwire/README.md

 # Refined Hotwire
 [![Steam Workshop](steam.svg)](https://steamcommunity.com/sharedfiles/filedetails/?id=2164926937)

 Project Zomboid mod that makes unhotwiring cars possible.
+Forked from rez's repository, it aims to change back the requirements to vanilla standards while still retaining the amazing car key creation feature.
+Because sometimes, you just want to drive that sweet red sports car in your solo run.

 ## Description
-This mod is mostly useful for multiplayer when cars are enabled.
 The mod has an ability to revert damage done to hotwired cars and even craft a key if your skill is high enough.

 ### Compatibility